What Human Proctors Offer That Software Can’t: 3 Data-Backed Outcomes

 “You don’t build test-taker trust with flags—you build it with empathy and expertise.
 Human-centered proctoring gives you that, along with the ability to verify and validate what happens during a session.”

-—Steve Morgan, SVP of Proctor Operations, Meazure Learning
+—Shawn Hodges, SVP of Global Service Delivery Operations, Meazure Learning

 Is Exam Integrity at Risk Without Human Review?